2.3. Beginning Python Programming#

 The Python program language is one of the most popular worldwide.
 It is used widely by data scientists, a profession that is in high demand and well paid if you are good at it.
 In this demo, we introduce the concept of a function.

 1. Here we define a function called add(a,b) that computes the sum a+b.
-Hit shift+enter to execute the next cell which creates our function.
-The # symbol is followed by a comment about the code
+Click on the next cell and press the Run key at the top menu bar (or alternately, hit shift+enter simultaneously) to execute the next cell which creates our function.
+The # symbol followed by a comment is not needed to execute the code.

 def add(a,b): #make sure you include the :